nhat0508/Siemens_PLC_Identification_Station/README.md

 ## 🚀 How to Run
 1. Open **TIA Portal V18**.
-2. Retrieve the archived project file from the `PLC_Code` folder.
+2. Retrieve the archived project file from the `Identification Station' folder.
+3. Extract the"FB_library_AE23_IEPIP24.7z" and put it in the same folder with `Identification Station' folder.
-3. Simulate with **PLCSIM** or download to hardware.
+4. Simulate with **PLCSIM** or download to hardware.
 4. Use the HMI to perform the **Reference Run** (Home position) before starting **Auto Mode**.

 ---